milkv-duo/duo-buildroot-sdk/README-ja.md

-./build.sh lunch        - Select a board to build ./build.sh [board]      - Build [board] directly, supported boards asfollows: milkv-duo milkv-duo-python milkv-duo256m milkv-duo256m-python
+./build.sh lunch        - Select a board to build ./build.sh [board]      - Build [board] directly, supported boards asfollows: milkv-duo milkv-duo-lite milkv-duo256m milkv-duo256m-lite
 ```
 Listed at the bottom is the list of currently supported target versions.
-Those with the `python` suffix include the python, pip, and pinpong libraries.
+Those with the `lite` suffix is a simplified version and does not include libraries and application packages such as python, pip, pinpong, etc.

 As shown in the prompt, there are two ways to compile the target version.